 In general, accreditation represents a voluntary process by which institutions meet standards established by an external accrediting body.
 Standardization through accreditation can also be viewed as a risk reduction and quality optimization strategy.
 In the context of medical tourism, institutions encompass various clinics and hospitals, while the accrediting body refers to any organization recognized by the International Society for Quality (ISQua) in Health-Care-accredited organizations.

-It is important to note that accreditation should not be based simply on paying a business registration fee, but instead on meeting (or even exceeding) transparent and well-defined standards of practice.
-The majority of health-related international accreditation organizations currently accredit medical clinics, hospitals and laboratories.
+It is important to note that accreditation should not be based simply on paying a business registration fee, but instead on meeting, or even exceeding, transparent and well-defined standards of practice.
+The majority of health-related international accreditation organizations currently accredit medical clinics, hospitals, and laboratories.

-On the other hand, new accreditation standards are also needed for critical assessment of medical tourism agencies.
+On the other hand, new accreditation standards are also needed for the critical assessment of medical tourism agencies.
 Although their primary involvement is to arrange travel to other nations, they are also active in coordinating the provision of health services.
-Such coordinators, agents or medical facilitators need recognized training that will enable them to discharge such tasks in a competent manner.
+Such coordinators, agents, or medical facilitators need recognized training that will enable them to discharge such tasks in a competent manner.

-International accreditation of health-care facilities
+International accreditation of healthcare facilities

-The whole idea behind accreditation and licensing is to offer interested parties a testament of external quality evaluation against unanimous healthcare standards.
+The whole idea behind the accreditation and licensing is to offer interested parties a testament of external quality evaluation against unanimous healthcare standards.
 In other words, medical tourism patients are ensured of standardized healthcare practices, regardless of where in the world the facility in question is located.

-Core aspects of patient care are in the focus of the international accreditation standards, and a fundamental requirement is to establish a protocol for the continuity of care, with appropriate measures in place for the discharge, referral, follow-up and transfer of patients.
+Core aspects of patient care are in the focus of the international accreditation standards, and a fundamental requirement is to establish a protocol for the continuity of care, with appropriate measures in place for the discharge, referral, follow-up, and transfer of patients.
 The fact that accreditation standards require the medical facility to identify and evaluate the healthcare needs of the patient before admission is important.

-Clinics and hospitals interested in attracting international patients should undergo an international accreditation process prior to joining the global health-care networks.
-Medical tourism companies that provide care at unaccredited international health-care facilities should have their licenses revoked.
+Clinics and hospitals interested in attracting international patients should undergo an international accreditation process prior to joining the global healthcare networks.
+Medical tourism companies that provide care at unaccredited international healthcare facilities should have their licenses revoked.

 Potential problems with accreditation

-One of the biggest potential problems with accreditation for the medical tourism parties is the fear that the commercial aspirations and needs of the accreditation schemes may become ends in themselves.
+One of the biggest potential problems with accreditation for medical tourism parties is the fear that the commercial aspirations and needs of the accreditation schemes may become ends in themselves.
 Many accreditation schemes that operate internationally are indeed private companies and corporations.